 Changes to the LGV Driver Apprenticeship Standard

-The Institute for Apprenticeships and Technical Education and the LGV Trailblazer Group have confirmed that the revised version of the LGV Driver standard (ST0257) will require competence up to the Category C+E licence level, with a typical apprenticeship duration of 13 months, instead of 12.
+The Institute for Apprenticeships and Technical Education and the LGV Trailblazer Group have confirmed that the revised version of the Large Goods Vehicle (LGV) Driver Version 1.1 (ST0257) Level 2 will require competence up to the Category C+E licence level, with a typical apprenticeship duration of 13 months, instead of 12.

 It is not confirmed exactly when in 2021 this will take effect, as this is dependent on the approval of the related End-Point Assessment plan and the re-assessment of its funding band by IFATE.